ehmjhay11/hackathon/trackify/API_README.md

-# Trackify REST API
+# Trackify Makerspace Management API

-A TypeScript-based REST API built with Next.js (App Router), MongoDB, and Mongoose for managing payments, donations, purchases, tools, and users.
+A TypeScript-based REST API built with Next.js (App Router), MongoDB, and Mongoose for managing a makerspace including payments, donations, tools, components, and users.

 ## Features

 - ✅ **TypeScript** for type safety
 - ✅ **Next.js App Router** for API routes
 - ✅ **MongoDB** with Mongoose ODM
+- ✅ **Auto-generated unique IDs** for all records
 - ✅ **Full CRUD operations** for all collections
 - ✅ **Proper error handling** and validation
 - ✅ **Modular architecture** with reusable components